mi6/ic-ui-kit/.github/ISSUE_TEMPLATE/report-bug.md

 name: "\U0001F41B Report a bug"
 about: Tell us about a problem with the UI Kit or Design System website.
 title: ''
-labels: ''
+labels: 'type: bug 🐛'
+projects: ['mi6/2']
 assignees: ''
+type: 'Bug'

 ---

 ## Summary of the bug
 Tell us, in a few words, what the problem is.

 ## 🪜 How to reproduce
 Tell us the steps to reproduce the problem:
 1. Go to page: '...'
 2. Click on: '....'
 3. Type in: '....'
 4. See the error

-## 🧐 Expected behaviour
-Tell us, in enough detail, what you expected to happen instead.

 ## 📸 Screenshots or code
 If you can, add screenshots to show the problem.
 If you need to show a code example, you can include a snippet or link to a repository with an example.

-## 🖥 Desktop
+## 🖥 📱 Device
- - OS: [e.g. macOS]
- - Browser: [e.g. chrome, safari]
- - Version: [e.g. 22]
+- Type: [e.g. Desktop, mobile]

-## 📱 Mobile
- - Device: [e.g. iPhone13]
+- Device: [e.g. iPhone, MacBook, ThinkPad]
- - OS: [e.g. iOS8.1]
- - Browser: [e.g. chrome, safari]
+- OS version: [e.g. macOS13, iOS16, Android 13]
- - Version: [e.g. 22]
+- Browser version: [e.g. Chrome 115, Safari 16]

+## 🧐 Expected behaviour
+Tell us, in enough detail, what you expected to happen instead.

+## 📝 Acceptance Criteria
+If relevant, describe in full detail the different interactions and edge cases that the component or patterns needs to fulfil.

+*Given*
+*When*
+*Then*

 ## Additional info
 Tell us anything else useful to help us fix or understand the problem.